chieffoley/public/_posts/2025-08-20-switzerland-day-4.md

 <a href='javascript:void(0);' name='pic-48'></a>
 ![48](/images/2025-08-20-switzerland-day-4/switzerland-day-4-48.jpg)

 After we got home, we had our chocolate tasting.
 Everyone had bought different types of Swiss chocolate and we sampled them all.
 There was one type in particular, it was called "Minor" and it came in a package that looked like a single kit-kat bar.
 It had hazelnut and little crunchies.
 As soon as I bit into it I immediately recalled this chocolate from my childhood.
 I hadn't remembered it nor thought about it since then, but it took just one taste to trigger long ago locked down memories.
-Memory is a strange and wondrous critter, its all just sitting somewhere in the mind and who knows what will trigger its release.
+Memory is a strange and wondrous critter, it is all just sitting somewhere in the mind and who knows what will trigger its release.